Casl-Media/open-epistemology/research/links.md

 <h2>Current Solutions</h2>
 <hr>
 <p>need to add context for links and rankings</p>
-<p>ranked by my current preference, should move towards multiple orderings based on different metrics</p>
+<p>meta data on links -> groupings, interactive display, let other create groups and connections</p>
+<p>should have one form of grouping/ranking based on license/license limitations</p>
-<p>only including those i've had personal experience with, not a blanket summary (e.g. MOOCS link)</p>
+<p>only including those i've had personal experience with, could add a blanket approach for all that meet certain criteria, need to define groups based on meta data</p>
 <hr>
 <h4>Maintained Knowledge Bases</h4>
 <ol>